-All the xylene-free protocols below are designed for use with the xylene-free bottle configuration in 8.3 Station Configurations on page 171.
+All the xylene-free protocols below are designed for use with the xylene-free bottle configuration in 8.3 - Station Configurations.

 Note that the processing time shown for each protocol is the sum of the step time and drip time for each step plus the total fill and drain time.
 The step time and drip time is shown for each step in a protocol; the fill and drain time is not.